 New years are very much the same.
 The first week of January is like starting with enthusiasm at your new journal, because you know that it’s filled with unending potential for new ventures and productive compositions.
 It’s the blank canvas for your next opus!

-What are you going to do in 2015?
+What are you going to do this year?
 What new ideas do you have, or what special projects lay on the horizon that you hope to start or complete this year?
 What kinds of pictures do you hope to take this year?
 Are there certain photography skills that you’d like to learn or improve upon, or is there subject matter that you’ve been dying to explore?

-Before you dive in, be sure and spend some time in the next few days reflecting on what 2015 will mean for you and your photography.
+Before you dive in, be sure and spend some time in the next few days reflecting on what this year will mean for you and your photography.
 How will you quench your thirsts for adventure and creativity this year?

 That said, for some people, too much thinking can be paralyzing.
 Sometimes you just need to dive in and get your hands dirty, because for all your careful planning, once you jump into the mud puddle of a new project, it all goes out the window, and you end up adapting to whatever new circumstances come your way.

-Here’s to 2015- I hope it brings you lots of success, adventure and excitement, and I hope you’ll keep reading during the next few months as I explore more ideas about creativity and photography.
+Here’s to the new year- I hope it brings you lots of success, adventure and excitement, and I hope you’ll keep reading during the next few months as I explore more ideas about creativity and photography.